 Citations in excess of 25 mph or more over the posted speed limit or in excess of 95 mph are not eligible.
 Citations for offenses occurring in a construction or maintenance zone with workers present are not eligible.

 Holders of Commercial Drivers licenses are not eligible for deferred disposition regardless of whether the person

 was in a commercial vehicle or personal car (per sections 45.051(f) and 45.0511(s) of the Code of Criminal Procedure.)

 If you are eligible and choose this option, you can either download the deferred disposition request form and return it by mail with the administrative fee within 15 days from the date of offense or request in person at the Court window.

 You will be requested to:

 - Enter a plea of guilty or no contest.

-- Pay an administrative fee which is equal to the fine.
+- Pay an administrative fee and remaining balance in 30 days.
 (Contact the court for the correct amount).

-- Complete a 90-day probation period.
+- Complete a 180-day probation period.
 Anyone 25 years and under must also take Defensive Driving Course as a condition of the Deferred Disposition Order for any moving violations.